openhab/openhab-js/README.md

 // Schedule a timer that expires in ten seconds setTimeout(cbFuncGen(myVar), 10000);

-myVar = 'Hello mutation!' // When the timer runs, it will log "Hello world!"
+myVar = 'Hello mutation!'; // When the timer runs, it will log "Hello world!"
 ```

 ### Paths